Dutch-Houses // Hangar Houses

 Heating

 Heating with electricity is not feasible offgrid in winter.
+In the winter most energy goes to heating your house.

 Energy-efficient and comfortable.